 - Choose the Right Wood for a Pizza Oven

-For your fires, only use seasoned (air-dried) hardwoods – never pine or other conifers.
+Only use seasoned (air-dried) hardwoods for your fires – never pine or other conifers.
 Hardwoods that have been seasoned, such as oak, maple, beech, birch, hickory, ash, and walnut, burn at a higher temperature, allowing your oven to heat up faster.